On Reeb graphs induced from smooth functions on closed or open manifolds: Proofs of Theorems and .

 As a result, we obtain a $2$-dimensional connected and orientable manifold whose boundary is the disjoint union of two $1$-dimensional manifolds.
 One of the $1$-dimensional manifolds is the $1$-dimensional manifold $F \times \{1\}$, consisting of $a$ lines and $b$ circles.
 The other is the disjoint union of $a$ lines and $c$ circles.

-We obtain a desired local Morse function satisfying the first four properties around the vertex for any $(a,b,c)$.
-For the first property, this means that a small regular neighborhood of the vertex in the given graph and the Reeb graph is homeomorphic and that there exists a homeomorphism mapping a vertex onto a point whose preimage (for the quotient map) contains some singular points: in the present paper, situations like this appear in the remaining theorems and proofs.
-Note that handles can be attached simultaneously to disjoint circles or lines disjointly and that this gives a Morse function with exactly one singular value on the $2$-dimensional manifold.
-Note also that the preimage of the singular value is a connected 1-dimensional polyhedron obtained by identifying finitely many pairs of points of the disjoint union of the $a$ copies of a line and the $b+c$ copies of a circle.
+We obtain a desired local Morse function satisfying the first four properties around the vertex for any $(a,b,c)$ and having exactly one singular point, whose preimage is connected.
+For the first property, this means the following two. \begin{itemize} \item A small regular neighborhood of the vertex in the given graph and the Reeb graph is PL homeomorphic. \item There exists a PL homeomorphism mapping a vertex onto the point whose preimage (for the quotient map) contains some singular points. \end{itemize} In the present paper, situations like this appear in the remaining theorems and proofs and hereafter we omit precise expositions on this.
+Note that handles can be attached simultaneously to disjoint circles or lines disjointly and that this gives a Morse function on the $2$-dimensional manifold having exactly one singular value in the image.
+The preimage of the singular value is a connected 1-dimensional polyhedron obtained by identifying finitely many pairs of points of the disjoint union of the $a$ copies of a line and the $b+c$ copies of a circle.